Royal Commission into the Management of Police Informants: Enquiry

-In February 2019 Malcolm Hyde was disqualified as commissioner, leaving McMurdo as sole commissioner for the length of the enquiry, after it was discovered that Gobbo had been an periodic paid informer for Victoria Police since 1993 which included a period when Hyde was working there.
+In February 2019 Malcolm Hyde was disqualified as commissioner, leaving McMurdo as sole commissioner for the length of the enquiry, after it was discovered that Gobbo had been a periodic paid informer for Victoria Police since 1993 which included a period when Hyde was working there.
 At the same time it was revealed that up to 6 other legal professionals are still acting as informants.
 Victoria Police also provided information listing court clerks, legal secretaries, solicitors and a non registered self-proclaimed legal professional as people who appeared in their files regarding previous information provided.
 Details were not, however, provided for an additional practicing lawyer who was providing information to police due as they were a murder suspect at the time.

 In addition, former lawyer Joseph Acquaro, who was shot to death in March 2016, had given Victoria Police information on his former client Francesco “Frank” Madafferi.
 At that time Victoria Police stated that, of these legal professionals, there was only one possible case of unethical behaviour.
-In May 2020 it was reported that the number of legal professionals being investigated by the Royal Commission was now "at least a dozen", of which 2 were judges, including some that provided information during the period 2014-2016 whilst police were dealing with the consequences of working with Gobbo.
+In May 2020 it was reported that the number of legal professionals being investigated by the Royal Commission was now "at least a dozen", of which 2 were judges, including some that provided information during the period 2014–2016 whilst police were dealing with the consequences of working with Gobbo.

 The Victoria Police legal team initially included Brendan Murphy KC, the inaugural Victorian Public Interest Monitor, however Murphy was removed from the role after raising concerns with the extent of public interest immunity claims.
 Saul Holt KC appeared for Victoria Police.

 Due to the importance of the Royal Commission, Victoria Legal Aid created a scheme for those given notice to appear or granted leave to appeal, whereby they would provide for legal fees for appearances before the enquiry but not for the preparation of submissions or for civil or criminal cases arising out of the Royal Commission.
 Additionally, it was disclosed that Gobbo's legal fees, including Peter Collinson KC, were being paid for by the Victorian Government.

 A call for public submissions was made on 7 February 2019 ahead of the inaugural hearing on 15 February 2019.
 Public hearings into the conduct of Gobbo and Victoria Police occurred over the period 14 March 2019 to 21 February 2020 and hearing into policy and practice over the period 7 May to 13 May 2020.